xenomorphtech/miner/README.md

 ## Overview

-This repository contains a CUDA-based miner that integrates the BLAKE3 hashing algorithm.
 The code is organized to keep third-party libraries isolated under `third_party/`, with all build artifacts placed in `build/`.

 ## Prerequisites